 Working with Libraries – os, socket, and requests for Hacking and Automation

 Python libraries give us superpowers to interact with systems, networks, and the web.
-In this post, we'll look at three core libraries that are incredibly useful for hacking and automation: os
+In this post, we'll look at three core libraries that are incredibly useful for hacking and automation: os, socket, and requests.

 import os